0 Items in Your Cart

 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

 Biotechnology Research Assistants

-The U.S. Department of Labor predicts average employment growth for biological and chemical technicians, and slower than average growth for agricultural technicians, through 2022.
+The U.S. Department of Labor predicts average employment growth for biological and agricultural technicians, and slower than average growth for chemical technicians, through 2024.
 Employment in the biotech industry is expected to be particularly good in the coming years.
 Although there has been some industry consolidation, there is still a strong need for research assistants to help scientists locate and organize information and often also assist in clinical laboratory work.
 Research assistants with bachelor’s or master’s degrees in biotechnology, genetics, biology, biochemistry, bioinformatics, and related fields will have the best job prospects.

 Vault partners with thousands of colleges, universities and academic institutions to provide students with FREE access to our premium content.
 To determine if your school is a partner, please enter your school email address below.

 Contact your Career Center, Alumni Officeand Library to find out more.

 Civil engineers are involved in the...